BYRIO/krita-webdoc-zh/tutorials/krita-brush-tips/sculpt-paint-brush.rst

 This'll make the color rate decrease and turn it into a smudge brush as the stroke continues:

 .. image:: /images/en/brush-tips/Painter-sculpt-brush-02.png
-    :alt: remove pressure from oppacity parameter and add fade.
+    :alt: remove pressure from opacity parameter and add fade.

 The **Fade** sensor will base the stroke length on brush size.
 The **Distance** sensor will base it on actual pixels, and the **Time** on actual seconds.